columbia/PrivateKube/system/README.md

 cd ..
 ```

-## Build the scheduler and the controllers
+## Building the scheduler and the controllers

 In the current directory (`system`), run: